objectlabs/maker/README.md

 * An optional ```_type``` field, whose value may be either a ```Function``` or (representing a class constructor) or another object.

-* A series of name / value pairs specifying the fields of the object
+* A series of name / value pairs specifying the properties of the object

 ##### Some examples